Translate/ Language

 1. A thin layer of straw or a piece of nylon mesh should be placed at the bottom of the seed box to cover slits and prevent potting soil from falling through

-2. Place a layer of 3-4cm moistened potting soil into the seed box.
+2. Place a 3-4cm layer of moistened potting soil into the seed box.

 3. Remove excess potting soil using a piece of wood.